 Arm.
-Take away this Villain, thut him up.
+Take away this Villain, shut him up.
 Moth.
 Come you transgressing Slave, away.

 Cost.
-Let me not be pent up, Sir, I will be fast being loofe.
+Let me not be pent up, Sir, I will be fast being

 Moth.
 No, Sir, that were fast and loose; thou shalt to Prison.
-A value and ve northwater vm clothers Van

-Coft.
-Well, if ever I do see the merry Days of Desolation that I have feen, some shall fee.
+Cost.
+Well, if ever I do see the merry Days of Desolation that I have feen, some shall see.